[This article was originally posted on my Our Long View Blog if you want to see other messages like this.]

 This is a statement of a greatly changed worldview... even if his despotic Near-eastern proclamation against dissent doesn't match up with the steadfast love of God revealed in the Scriptures.

-2. By showing mercy to the oppressed.
+- By showing mercy to the oppressed.
 He was “to show a new sensitivity to the plight of the poor in his empire, protecting them instead of allowing the rich to exploit and oppress them.”
 [EBC]

 If he did this, then Daniel suggested that “there may perhaps be a lengthening of your prosperity.”
 It might have already been too late for Mr. Nezzar.
 However, he seemed to have complied for a year before looking at his vast capital and all the hanging gardens it contained and taking all the credit for himself…as politicians are wont to do.
 At that very moment, the justice and mercy of God were declared from heaven.

-by William Blake 1794
+Nebuchadnezzar, by William Blake 1794 |

-Daniel 4:28-33 tells the story of how Nebuchadnezzar went on a “crazy trip” that lasted perhaps as long as seven years (There is a period in his reign that contains a gap in recorded activity from 581 and 573 BC except for the siege of Tyre which might easily have been continued in his absence) before his reason returned and he blessed God instead of himself.
+Daniel 4:28-33 tells the story of how Nebuchadnezzar went on a “crazy trip” that lasted perhaps as long as seven years (There is a period in his reign that contains a gap in recorded activity from 581 to 573 BC except for the siege of Tyre which might easily have been continued in his absence) before his reason returned and he blessed God instead of himself.
 Not only that, but he writes of his own failures and sins of pride in his own words in Daniel 4.
 Just one chapter earlier he would have been the least likely candidate to give glory to the God of Israel in the eyes of Shadrach, Meshach, and Abednego.
 But now he declared the praise of God for all the world to hear!

-I contend that every politician is a Nebuchadnezzar, who has great power that can be used for good or for ill; who is also subject to take credit for successes while deflecting blame for failures.
+Every politician is a Nebuchadnezzar, who has great power that can be used for good or for ill; who is also subject to take credit for successes while deflecting blame for failures.

 I am amazed that a man who was basically the ruler of the world was humbled by the justice of God and restored by the mercy of God to the place where he could testify,